jlan84/sql-assignment/sprint.md

 1. Using the previous query, let's answer the question on what meal type can be the most profitable.
 Add a sort descending on the previous query.
 This will allow us to understand how to rank by average meal price.
+One thing to understand is [aliasing](http://stackoverflow.com/questions/15413735/postgresql-help-me-figure-out-how-to-use-table-aliases)

 Your output should look like: